elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 * In this step, you will add the Findbug plugin into your ` build.gradle ` file and then run the build with Jenkins.

- *To use Findbugs with Gradle builds, you just need to apply the FindBugs plugin in ` build.gradle `.
+* To use Findbugs with Gradle builds, you just need to apply the FindBugs plugin in ` build.gradle `.
 The plugin will add tasks ` findbugsMain ` and ` findbugsTest ` to analyze the source code from the main and test source sets.

+---

+## 3.5 Add Findbugs plugin into the build.gradle file

 * You will also need to update a few other findbugs properties in the build.gradle.
 The ignoreFailures will not fail the build if there are any findbugs warnings.
 Similarly, you can add more properties like effort and reportLevel and you can include and exclude filters.